Data-Science-Link/the_depositum/data_final/catholic_catechism_trent/Catholic_Catechism_Trent_McHugh_Callan.md

 glory !

 ## ARTICLE V : "HE DESCENDED INTO HELL, THE THIRD DAY HE ROSE AGAIN FROM THE
-DEAD"

-Importance Of This Article
+DEAD Importance Of This Article
 To know the glory of the burial of our Lord Jesus Christ, of which we last treated, is highly important; but of still higher importance is it to the faithful to know the splendid triumphs which He obtained by having subdued the devil and despoiled the abodes of hell.
 Of these triumphs, and also of His Resurrection, we are now about to